Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

-The conservation equations for the fields give a relation between the scalar projection of the anisotropic stress, the energy density, and the Lorentz force, $\sigma_B=\frac{\rho_B}{3}+L_B$ (which reduces to a simple relation between Lorentz force and anisotropic stress for vector modes, $\Pi_B^{(\mathrm{V})}=k^i L_i^{(\mathrm{V})}$).
+The conservation equations for the fields give a relation between the scalar projection of the anisotropic stress, the energy density, and the Lorentz force, $\sigma_B=\frac{\rho_B}{3}+L_B$ \footnote{Note that we use the notation of \cite{1995ApJ...455....7M} for the scalar anisotropic stress $\sigma_B$.} (which reduces to a simple relation between Lorentz force and anisotropic stress for vector modes, $\Pi_B^{(\mathrm{V})}=k^i L_i^{(\mathrm{V})}$).
 This relation simplifies the treatment, reducing the number of correlators to be computed by a factor of 2.
 We use the analytic solutions to the convolutions derived by \cite{2008PhRvD..78b3510F} and \cite{2009MNRAS.396..523P} for fixed spectral indices.
 For general $n_B$, we use the fits to the generic analytic solutions provided by \cite{2011PhRvD..83l3533P}.
 These fits simplify the computation due to the presence of hypergeometric functions in the analytic solutions.
 The infrared behaviour of the spectra, which is relevant for CMB anisotropies, depends on the spectral index.
 In particular, the spectra describe white noise for indices greater than $n_B= -\frac{3}{2}$, whereas they are infrared-dominated, as $k^{2 n_B+3}$, for smaller indices.
 We use the initial conditions derived by \cite{2004PhRvD..70d3011L}, \cite{2009MNRAS.396..523P}, \cite{2011PhRvD..83l3533P}, and \cite{2014Finelli} for scalar and compensated tensor modes, vector modes, and passive modes, respectively.
 We use an extended version of the \texttt{CAMB} code \citep{2011ascl.soft02026L} that includes all magnetic contributions to calculate predictions for the CMB power spectra in temperature and polarization.